Grey Gardens: Television film

 Grey Gardens, an HBO film, stars Jessica Lange and Drew Barrymore as the Edies, with Jeanne Tripplehorn as Jacqueline Kennedy, and Daniel Baldwin as Julius Krug.
 Directed and co-written (with Patricia Rozema) by filmmaker Michael Sucsy, filming began on October 22, 2007, in Toronto.
 It flashes back and forth between Little Edie's life as a young woman and the actual filming/premiere of the 1975 documentary.
-First aired on HBO on April 18, 2009, the film won six Primetime Emmys and two Golden Globes.
+First aired on HBO on April 18, 2009, the film won three Primetime Emmys and two Golden Globes.